agb5003/pip/final/final.md

 }
 ```

 If a team's score is simply higher than the previously highest score, the highest rank index is reassigned.
-Then if a tie is encountered, the ladder checks if the compared team's *point difference* is larger.
+Then if a score tie is encountered, the ladder checks if the compared team's *point difference* is larger.
 If it's still a tie, the ladder checks if the compared team has more goals scored than the previous highest.
-If even the goals scored is a tie, the program leaves it alone, as it is not in the specifications of the assignment.
+If even the goals scored are tied, the program leaves it alone, as it is not in the specifications of the assignment.

 Once all the comparisons are done, if a new highest rank is found, we swap the positions of the two teams in the array with `swap_SC()`: